leharris3/statvu-plus-plus/README.md

 # statvu-plus-plus
 ---
 - **How to add Games to this Database**:
-	1. Clone this repo and install all dependencies by running `install_dependencies.py`
+	1. Clone this repo and install all dependencies by running `install_dependencies.py` (Coming Soon)
 	2. Add a `.mp4` file to the folder labeled `unprocessed-videos`
 	3. Title the video using the following formatting: `MM.DD.YYYY.HOM.at.AWY.NET` where:
 		 - MM.DD.YYYY is the month/day/year a game was played on